 - Dye one flower two colours! – Homegrown Friends

 This couldn’t be easier – a container of water and a hunt around the home for items, is all that’s needed.
-Take it in turns to predict if you think an item will sink or float.
+Enjoy this Sink or Float experiment from The Joys of Boys and take it in turns to predict if you think an item will sink or float.
 A great way to teach mathematical concepts too!

-This experiment will teach children about what plants need to grow.
+This cress heads experiment will teach children about what plants need to grow.
 The great thing about cress is that it grows pretty quickly too!
-I love how Messy Little Monster created cress heads with googly eyes!

-Over to you!
-Share your science experiments for young kids in comments below.
+Have your say!
+Any suggestions for other easy science experiments for young kids?
+Share your ideas in comments below.